Beard Hair Transplant

 - Beard to beard hair transplant: Beard to beard hair transplant can performed on people who have plenty of hair on the bottom of the chin and the neck area.
 Most people who grow a beard trim or shave their neck hair.
 We can use this unwanted hair to restore their beard.
 The advantage of using beard to beard hair restoration is that the characteristics of the hair shafts are exactly the same between the donor and recipient area.

 In order to prepare for a beard hair transplant, here are some common steps patients must follow:

-- Schedule a consultation appointment with Dr. Mohebi.
+- Schedule a consultation appointment with our office.
 The consultation appointment is the time for patients to learn more about scalp to beard hair transplant and to ask any questions on their mind.
-Dr. Mohebi will discuss their past medical history, as well as any current medications they are taking, to make sure the patient is an ideal candidate for beard hair transplant.
+Our medical team will discuss the past medical history of the patient and also ask about any current medications they are taking.
+These questions are asked to make sure the patient is an ideal candidate for beard hair transplant.
 It is also the time for patients to discuss their desired results with the doctor.

 - On the day of the procedure, patients should dress comfortably and also have a family member or friend ready to drive them home after the beard hair transplant is performed.

 Before the actual beard hair transplant begins, the donor hair should be harvested from the sides or back of the scalp and/or from the lower part of the beard area.
 The hair grafts are extracted using Follicular Unit Extraction (FUE) to individually remove hair grafts from the designated donor area.
 By moving the hair grafts individually, there is no linear scar left in the donor area.